codeGROOVE-dev/multicache/README.md

 ### Multi-Threaded Performance

 Designed for high-concurrency workloads with dynamic sharding (up to 2048 shards) that scales with `GOMAXPROCS`.
-At 32 threads, multicache delivers **185M+ QPS** for GetOrSet operations.
+At 16 threads, multicache delivers **44M+ QPS** for mixed read/write operations—nearly 3× faster than the next best cache.

 ### Multi-Tier Architecture